 Project management (PM) and information technology (IT) have a complicated relationship.
 While it's not exactly a core subject for related academic curricula, such as computer science, management information systems (MIS) and so forth, PM is something that touches deeply and directly on most IT activities.
 That probably explains why PM certifications like the Project Management Institute's (PMI's) Project Management Professional (PMP) certification command a constant presence amidst the top 10 top-paying certifications of interest to IT professionals over the past decade.

 What skills do I need to become a project manager?

 The best project managers possess a great eye for detail and are highly organized.
-Masters of soft skills, PMs are excellent communicators (both written and verbal), and communicate clearly, concisely and effectively.
+Masters of soft skills, PMs are clear, concise, and effective communicators in both speaking and writing.
 PMs are excellent problem-solvers and negotiators.
-It's also helpful to possess an understanding of cross-functional areas, such as supply chain, HR and resource constraints, procurement, finance, change orders, and the like, which may impact overall project outcomes.
+It's also helpful to possess an understanding of cross-functional areas, such as supply chain, HR and resource constraints, procurement, finance, and change orders, which may impact overall project outcomes.

 What are some popular project management methodologies?

 As a project management professional, you'll find no shortage of methodologies.
 There is no one single "right" methodology, and the one you choose to practice will be influenced by factors like the type of project, industry sector and your employer's preference.
 When choosing PM training materials, look for materials that complement the PM methodology you want to practice.

 While not an exhaustive list, below are a few of the most popular PM methodologies and frameworks: